jarvisteach/appJar/README.md

      - Michael Lange's ToolTip
      - Johann C. Rocholl's tkinter_png support
      - Martin J. Fiedler's NanoKPEG library
- - I've tried to get as much functionality into this library as possible, without requireing any other modules
+ - I've tried to get as much functionality into this library as possible, without requiring any other modules

-Caveats.
+Caveats:
  - Although an experienced developer, I knew nothing of Python when I started this
  - Built for Python3
  - Built under a Windows environment (at school)